The-going/evlproject/content/pipeline/optimistic.md

 callers.

-For all other cases, the [IRQ work API]({{%relref "pipeline/porting/irqflow.md#irq-work" %}}) is available for scheduling the execution of a routine from the head stage, which will be invoked later from the root stage as soon as it gets back in control on the current CPU.
+For all other cases, the [IRQ work API]({{%relref "pipeline/porting/irqflow.md#irq-work" %}}) is available for scheduling the execution of a routine from the oob stage, which will be invoked later from the in-band stage as soon as it gets back in control on the current CPU.